JoyjitTechExactly/EventManagement2/README.md

 │   │   └── res/                # Resources (layouts, drawables, strings, etc.)
 ```

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📧 Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com)
+For any questions or feedback, please contact [joyjit.techexactly@gmail.com]